Siderite

-It crystallizes in the trigonal crystal system, and are rhombohedral in shape, typically with curved and striated faces.
+It crystallizes in the trigonal crystal system; crystals are rhombohedral in shape, typically with curved and striated faces.
 It also occurs in masses.
 Color ranges from yellow to dark brown or black, the latter being due to the presence of manganese.

 Siderite is commonly found in hydrothermal veins, and is associated with barite, fluorite, galena, and others.
 It is also a common diagenetic mineral in shales and sandstones, where it sometimes forms concretions, which can encase three-dimensionally preserved fossils.
 In sedimentary rocks, siderite commonly forms at shallow burial depths and its elemental composition is often related to the depositional environment of the enclosing sediments.
 In addition, a number of recent studies have used the oxygen isotopic composition of sphaerosiderite (a type associated with soils) as a proxy for the isotopic composition of meteoric water shortly after deposition.
+Evidence of the presence of siderite on Mars is being interpreted as a possible indicator of the presence of abundant water early in the climate history of that planet.

 Carbonate iron ore

 Although carbonate iron ores, such as siderite, have been economically important for steel production, they are far from ideal as an ore.

 Their hydrothermal mineralisation tends to form them as small ore lenses, often following steeply dipping bedding planes.
-This makes them not amenable to opencast working, and increases the cost of working them by mining with horizontal stopes.
-As the individual ore bodies are small, it may also be necessary to duplicate or relocate the pit head machinery, winding engine and pumping engine, between these bodies as each is worked out.
+This keeps them from being amenable to opencast working, and increases the cost of working them by mining with horizontal stopes.
+As the individual ore bodies are small, it may also be necessary to duplicate or relocate the pit head machinery, winding engine, and pumping engine, between these bodies as each is worked out.
 This makes mining the ore an expensive proposition compared to typical ironstone or haematite opencasts.

 The recovered ore also has drawbacks.
 The carbonate ore is more difficult to smelt than a haematite or other oxide ore.
 Driving off the carbonate as carbon dioxide requires more energy and so the ore 'kills' the blast furnace if added directly.
 Instead the ore must be given a preliminary roasting step.
-Developments of specific techniques to deal with these ores began in the early 19th century, largely with the work of Sir Thomas Lethbridge in Somerset.
+Developments of specific techniques to deal with these ores began in the early nineteenth century, largely with the work of Sir Thomas Lethbridge in Somerset.
 His 'Iron Mill' of 1838 used a three-chambered concentric roasting furnace, before passing the ore to a separate reducing furnace for smelting.
-Details of this Mill were the invention of Charles Sanderson, a steel maker of Sheffield, who held the patent for it.
+Details of this mill were the invention of Charles Sanderson, a steel maker of Sheffield, who held the patent for it.

 These differences between spathic ore and haematite have led to the failure of a number of mining concerns, notably the Brendon Hills Iron Ore Company.